 Step 2 would mean: "Press the down arrow key repeatedly to scroll to the trail named Trail 1, and press Enter.
-Next, press the right arrow key to highlight the Navigate command, then press Enter."
+Next, press the right arrow key and then the down arrow key to highlight the Navigate command, then press Enter."